+“Host Certificate” means a Grid-Only Certificate signed by a DigiCert root certificate and used to encrypt SSL/TSL communication. .

-“Intermediate Certificate” means a Certificate signed by the Private Key corresponding to the DigiCert grid root certificate that is used to sign Grid-Only End User Certificates issued under the RPS.
+“Intermediate Certificate” means a Certificate signed by the Private Key corresponding to the DigiCert grid root certificate that is used to sign Grid-Only Certificates issued under the RPS to Subscribers.

-“Participant Administrator” means the individuals authorized by a Participant to act as Trusted Agents and authorized by the OSG Administrator to access DigiCert’s Certificate systems and approve Certificate issuance.

-“Participant Agreement” means an agreement, substantially similar to the one attached as Exhibit A, that outlines a Participant’s rights and responsibilities with respect to DigiCert’s Certificate services.

 “Publicly-Trusted” means a Certificate that is chained to a DigiCert root certificate embedded in the root store of one or more major browsers.

-“Registration Authority” means an entity that is responsible for verifying End Users and Participants in accordance with the CPS and RPS.
-The Registration Authority is authorized by DigiCert to appoint Trusted Agents and gather and verify Certificate request information.
+“Registration Authority” means an entity appointed under the CPS to provide validation and certificate approval services on behalf of a set community.
+Registration Authorities include OSG Administrator, Account Administrators, and RA Agents.

+“Registration Authority Agreement” means an agreement that obligates a Registration Authority to abide by both the RPS and CPS and is substantially similar to the agreement contained in Exhibit A.

-“RPS” or “Registration Practice Statement” means a statement of practices detailing how the OSG community meets the requirements of this Agreement and the DigiCert CPS.
+“Registration Practice Statement” or “RPS” means a statement of practices detailing how the OSG community meets the requirements of this Agreement and the DigiCert CPS.

-“SSL Certificate” means a Certificate provided by DigiCert to encrypt SSL/TSL communication and that are offered by DigiCert as either SSL Plus Certificates or Grid-only device certificates.

-“Trusted Agents” are Participants authorized to operate under a Participant Agreement and the RPS to assist in verifying Certificate requests.

-Appointment of Registration Authority
+“Sponsor” means an entity authorized by a Registration Authority to obtain and provide validation information in accordance with the RPS.
+Sponsors are considered Trusted Agents as defined in the CPS.

+“Subscriber” means an entity that applies for a Certificate.

+“Subscriber Agreement” means an agreement delineating the terms and conditions under which a Subscriber may receive and use a Certificate.

+Appointments